 If you’re thinking about retiring in the next few months or years; then chances are, you’ll have plenty to consider before you do.
 You might also find yourself wondering whether retirement is the right choice for you at all – especially as one in three people are now planning to work beyond the State pension age, and because there are many people who retire, but later decide to return to the workforce.

-While many people are still choosing to retire at their State pension age, others are using their retirement period, not necessarily as a chance to slow down, but as an opportunity to try something new – for instance, to make a complete career change.
+While many people are still choosing to retire at their State pension age, others are using their retirement period, not necessarily as a chance to slow down, but as an opportunity to try something new – for instance, to make a complete career change or to start your own business venture.
 Some people are also choosing to retire in stages, which might start with working part-time hours, or committing to new ventures that offer more flexibility and freedom.

 9 things to consider when you’re thinking about retiring